 It’s the quiet ones you got to watch out for.
 In the party, they’re in the back, watching.
 He may even have a notebook in which he’ll slink off to scribble a few lines.
 History is not made by the main actors; they’re too busy doing the things that the quiet ones write about.

-Which is my way of saying that “Lucking Out,” James Wolcott’s memoir of Seventies New York — particularly that area of the arts that gave birth to the New Journalism of New York and the Village Voice (for whom Wolcott wrote), the punk of the Ramones, Richard Hell and the Damned, Patti Smith, Talking Heads, Television, the film criticism of Pauline Kael, the early days of the porn industry and the New York City Ballet, set against the background of the gritty-shitty city that hadn’t been priced out of nearly everyone’s range and its trash-dump living recalled in fondness by anyone who wasn’t there at the time.I found my way to the book by a negative book review, of all things.
+Which must be how “Lucking Out” was written.
+The James Wolcott memoir covers his time in New York of the ’70s — particularly that area of the arts that gave birth to the New Journalism of New York and the Village Voice (for whom Wolcott wrote), the punk of the Ramones, Richard Hell and the Damned, Patti Smith, Talking Heads, Television, the film criticism of Pauline Kael, the early days of the porn industry and the New York City Ballet, set against the background of the gritty-shitty city that hadn’t been priced out of nearly everyone’s range and its trash-dump living recalled in fondness by anyone who wasn’t there at the time.I found my way to the book by a negative book review, of all things.
 In The Weekly Standard, Joseph Epstein termed it “a firsthand account of the second-rate,” and kicked it in the nuts for its overblown sentences (sample: “I had too much altar boy in me to seize the bitch goddess of success by her ponytail and bugger the Zeitgeist with my throbbing baguette”).